Dan Howdle December 13th, 2024

 Broadband providers advertise the average broadband speed received by their customers, so you may actually receive speeds that are faster or slower than this depending on a number of factors like what the infrastructure is like in your area, and where your router is located in your house.

-The speed you can receive depends on a combination of two factors: which broadband provider you use and how far your home is from the nearest exchange cabinet.
+The speed you can receive depends on a combination of three factors: which broadband provider you use, how far your home is from the nearest exchange cabinet, and whether or not you have Full Fibre, where distance doesn't matter.

 Your broadband contract will tell you the speed you are expected to receive at your address.
 It’s up to you to check this is what’s actually being provided, and take action if speeds are regularly falling short of those promised.
 Use our broadband speed test to see how your current speeds stack up.